xamry/notes/Java/Java 8 new features.md

 # Java 8 New Features

+## Default and Static Methods in interfaces:
+Default methods, also known as defender methods or virtual extension methods, allow interfaces to have concrete method implementations.
+This feature enables backward compatibility for existing interfaces while allowing them to evolve by adding new methods.

 ## Functional Interfaces**
 Java 8 introduced a set of functional interfaces, such as Predicate, Function, Consumer, and Supplier, in the java.util.function package.
 These interfaces provide common functional programming patterns and enable lambda expressions and method references.